sdfgeoff/wasm_minigames/src/swoop_start_sequence/index.md

 ## Rendering Characters
 Drawing text is a pain - wrapping words, kerning, scaling and a host of other quirks.
-Lets make it as simple as possible: a sprite sheet of signed distance fields for the letters, a monospace font, and shile we're at it, why not use a single quad to draw a whole block of text rather than a character at a time?
+Lets make it as simple as possible: a sprite sheet of signed distance fields for the letters, a monospace font, and while we're at it, why not use a single quad to draw a whole block of text rather than a quad per character.

 What do I mean by that?
-Well, if you have a monospace font, you can, inside a fragment shader, figure out where in the block of text it is, and from there you can determine what character to display:
+Well, if you have a monospace font, you can, figure out what character a pixel is part of just by looking at it's coordinages.
+Maybe a diagram will help:

 ![How to find a character from the quad](character_decompose.png)

-This is how text rendering is done in all those shadertoy examples.
+This is how text rendering is done in shadertoy.
 So, for this we need a spritesheet containing all the characters.
 With the help of python and the python image library we can generate this quite easily.
 But to enable a smaller texture, we really want a distance